-Look at the extract below, which is taken from a Reading about the nutmeg tree and its fruit:
+Look at the extract below, which is taken from an IELTS Academic Reading about the nutmeg tree and its fruit:

 ‘The tree is thickly branched with dense foliage of tough, dark green oval leaves, and produces small, yellow, bell-shaped flowers and pale yellow pear-shaped fruits’.